OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

     }

     /**
-    * hello DirectReports class holds hello essential data for a single DirectReport entry.
+    * The DirectReports class holds the essential data for a single DirectReport entry.
 That is,
-    * it holds hello displayName and hello objectId of hello direct entry.
+    * it holds the displayName and the objectId of the direct entry.
 It also provides the
-    * access methods tooset or get hello displayName and hello ObjectId of this entry.
+    * access methods to set or get the displayName and the ObjectId of this entry.
     */
     //class DirectReport extends User{
     //